Cancer

 Accreditation level: Popup group

-The Molecular and Translational Research Group on Cancer carries out several projects aimed at research at the cellular and molecular level of cancer with particular interest in the search for biomarkers for the diagnosis, prognosis and prediction of response to treatment.
+The Molecular and Translational Cancer Research group carries out several projects that aim to research cancer at the cellular and molecular level, with particular interest in the search for biomarkers for diagnosis, prognosis and prediction of response to treatment.

-The aim is that the results of this research can be transferred to clinical practice and be able to offer cancer patients a more personalized and appropriate treatment for each type of tumor.
+The aim is for the results of the group's research to be transferred to clinical practice and to be able to offer cancer patients a more personalized and appropriate treatment for each type of tumor.

-The group is made up of postdoctoral and predoctoral researchers, mostly from the pathology department of our Hospital.
-It also has close internal and external collaborations with researchers from various prestigious groups, which allows a multidisciplinary approach to research projects.
+The group is made up of postdoctoral and predoctoral researchers, mostly from the Department of Pathological Anatomy of our Hospital.
+It also has close internal and external collaborations with researchers from several prestigious groups, which allows a multidisciplinary approach to research projects.

 Lines of research